Alex Bregman Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 13th in the league.
+- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Braves have a 3.28 team ERA that ranks sixth among all MLB pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.37).

-- Braves pitchers combine to allow the second-fewest home runs in baseball (12 total, 0.6 per game).
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Elder (2-0 with a 1.53 ERA and 17 strikeouts in 17 2/3 innings pitched) gets the start for the Braves, his fourth of the season.

-- In his last time out -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- In his last time out -- in relief on Tuesday -- the right-hander tossed 2/3 innings against the San Diego Padres while surrendering hits.

-- The 23-year-old has an ERA of 1.53, with 8.7 strikeouts per nine innings, in three games this season.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.